Poincar{\'e} series and linking of Legendrian knots

 \subsection{Organization of the article}

-In Section~\ref{a:geometry}, we review a few standard facts on Riemannian geometry that are used throughout the article.
-Then, in Section~\ref{s:preliminary}, we discuss the notion of Anosov flows and prove some statements related to our problem.
-Section~\ref{s:zeta} is the main analytical part where we prove Theorem~\ref{t:meromorphic} and in fact a much more general statement which is valid for generalized weighted Poincar\'e series associated with Anosov (not necessarily geodesic) flows.
+In Section~\ref{s:keylemma}, we prove a simple geometric lemma that is instrumental in our argument.
+In Section~\ref{a:geometry}, we review a few standard facts on Riemannian geometry and dynamical systems that are used throughout the article and we also apply the Lemma of Section~\ref{s:keylemma} in the case of geodesic flows.
+Section~\ref{s:zeta} is the main analytical part where we prove Theorem~\ref{t:meromorphic}.
 This proof relies on the microlocal methods introduced by Faure-Sj\"ostrand in~\cite{FaSj} and subsequently developed by Dyatlov-Zworski in~\cite{DyZw13} to study the meromorphic continuation of Ruelle zeta functions.
 The results in that section could be as well obtained via the geometric approach of Pollicott-Ruelle spectra previously developed by Liverani et al.~\cite{BL07, BL13, GLP}.
-Yet, the microlocal point of view and more specifically the notion of wavefront sets is quite convenient for the study of Poincar\'e series and of their value at $0$.
-After that, in Section~\ref{s:zero-contact}, we briefly review the recent results of Dyatlov and Zworski on Pollicott-Ruelle resonant states at $0$ for contact Anosov flows in dimension $3$.
-Then, we apply them to compute the residue of Poincar\'e series at $0$ and we show that, for contact Anosov flows in dimension $3$, this residue can be expressed in terms of representatives of the De Rham cohomology.
+Yet, the microlocal point of view and more specifically the notion of wavefront sets is quite convenient for the study of Poincar\'e series and more specifically of their value at $0$.
+After that, in Section~\ref{s:zero-contact} and in view of proving Theorem~\ref{t:zero}, we briefly review the recent results of Dyatlov and Zworski on Pollicott-Ruelle resonant states at $0$ for contact Anosov flows in dimension $3$.
+Then, we apply them to compute the residue of Poincar\'e series at $0$ and we show that this residue can be expressed in terms of representatives of the De Rham cohomology.